PS It is usually best to adopt two cats from the same litter to decrease the isolation any one cat will feel.

 She will take some time, but should eventually come around to trusting Jazzy’s company, as he will with her.
 But that’s for later, first thing to do is to correct the litter problems.
 Keep me posted.
 Simba

 We received our new Devon Rex kitten yesterday.
 He had a 3-hour flight, a 45-minute car ride and then to a strange place.
 My concern is that he is sooo scared!
 He has been hiding under the bed for 24 hours.
-He will come out to eat and use the litter box but that's it.
+He will come out to eat and use the litter box but that is it.
 My heart is breaking for this litter guy.
 Any suggestions?
 Heartbroken

 It is natural for the little guy to be scared.
 Be sure that you are gentle and supportive.
 Do not make sudden or loud noises near him, and avoid having the kids (if any are there) play or handle him right now.
-Try setting out yummy foods (like tuna) to coax him out from under the bed.
+Try setting out yummy foods (like tuna-flavored kitten food) to coax him out from under the bed.
 He will begin exploring his home soon enough, but for the mean time, keep him confined in a small room where can establish a zone of comfort.
 Keep me posted.
 Simba

-We just got a 15 week old Siamese kitten. the first night we kept him in an empty bedroom with kitty comforts and he seemed fine. the next day started our bonding session and he seemed to take to us extremely well, however after dinner he seemed to be upset and we would have to start coaxing him out of hiding all over again. he cries constantly and we do not know how to help him. help!!
+We just got a 15-week-old Siamese kitten. the first night we kept him in an empty bedroom with kitty comforts and he seemed fine. the next day started our bonding session and he seemed to take to us extremely well, however after dinner he seemed to be upset and we would have to start coaxing him out of hiding all over again. he cries constantly and we do not know how to help him. help!!
 We have 3 other cats and have no idea what we are dealing with.
 We worry that there might be something wrong with his belly. - Matt

 My first concern right now is the other cats.
 It is very important that you segregate the new guy from your resident cats until he has been checked out and given a clean bill of health by your vet.
 Until that time keep the little tyke in his own room.